Frustration-induced quantum spin liquid behavior in the $s=$1/2 random-bond Heisenberg antiferromagnet on the zigzag chain: Introduction

 The miscroscopic character of the states also seems to differ somewhat, though both RS states are spin-singlet-based states.
 The unfrustrated RS state characterized by the IDFP consists exclusively of hierarchically organized singlet-dimers \cite{Fisher}, and the low-energy excitation is the singlet-to-triplet excitation which is more or less localized spatially.
 By contrast, while the frustrated RS state also contains hierarchically organized singlet-dimers, it also contains a significant amount of ``orphan spins'', unpaired spins mobile diffusively, as well as singlet-dimers clusters formed via the quantum-mechanical resonance between energetically degenerate singlet-dimers configurations \cite{KawamuraUematsu}.
-Most importantly, the low-energy excitations of the 2D frustrated RS state seem more `dynamical' than those in the 1D unfrustrated RS state in that the majority of low-energy excitation are the orphan-spin diffusion accompanied by the recombination of nearby singlet-dimers, and the formation and destruction of singlet-dimers clusters, which might be responsible for the different behavior of the low-$T$ specific heat of the two RS states.
-These observations suggest that the fixed point (FP) describing the furstrated RS state might be the {\it finite\/}-disorder FP rather than the infinite-disorder one known to describe the unfrustrated RS state.
+Most importantly, the low-energy excitations of the 2D frustrated RS state seem more `dynamical' than those in the 1D unfrustrated RS state in that the majority of low-energy excitations are the orphan-spin diffusion accompanied by the recombination of nearby singlet-dimers, and the formation and destruction of singlet-dimers clusters, which might be responsible for the different behavior of the low-$T$ specific heat of the two RS states.
+These observations suggest that the fixed point (FP) describing the furstrated RS state might be the {\it finite\/}-disorder FP rather than the IDFP, if one notices the fact that the IDFP means the state where each spin forms a unique singlet-dimer with a particular spin in the system.
+Ref.[\citen{Liu-Sandvik}] also notices for a certain 2D quantum spin model with the six-body interaction that the randomness-induced QSL state realized there is governed by the finite-disorder FP rather than the IDFP.